adrianwysocki77/petition/README.md

 ---

-If id will be necessary you can delete your signature or change your profile informations.
+If it will be necessary you can delete your signature or change your profile informations.

 ![img](./images_readme/5.png)